valsou/bellerophon/README.md

 Bellerophon is a Python script to :
 - generate metadata files
 - clean media library (unused assets)

+## Improvements and ideas
+- scrape directly via Bellerophon ? (maybe not...)
+- permit to take as *database* something else than gamelist.xml (EmulationStation) files
+- improve the .conf file to be compatible with all features proposed by Pegasus frontend (ignore files, regexes, sorting...)

 ## Requirements
 Python >= 3.6